adamlin120/adamlin120.github.io/index.md

 I'm a Ph.D. candidate at National Taiwan University, advised by Professor <a href="https://www.csie.ntu.edu.tw/~yvchen/">Yun-Nung (Vivian) Chen</a> in the <a href="https://www.csie.ntu.edu.tw/~miulab/">Miulab</a>.
 I have been fortunate to gain practical experience through various internships, including at IBM Research in the summer of 2020, MediaTek Research in the summer of 2020, and Amazon Alexa AI in the summers of 2021 and 2022.

-My research focus is on Natural Language Processing and Dialogue Systems.
+My research focus is on Natural Language Processing and Language Models.
 For a more in-depth understanding of my qualifications and experience, please refer to my CV.

 [//]: # (## Research Interests)